Image of St. John's Fountain from overhead view.

 Forward Blue

 Forward Blue is the largest and most comprehensive fundraising campaign in Creighton’s history.
-The campaign is a massive, concentrated effort over an extended period of time to celebrate Creighton’s mission, while raising funds to ensure that mission endures.
+It celebrates Creighton by raising funds to ensure that our mission endures.

 A campus transformed